 Your conveyancing solicitor may organise a full local authority search for you and request payment from you directly.

 Component Data Request

 The Local Land Charges Register and parts of the CON29 data are publicly available, and you may prefer to search the Register and CON29 data yourself or via a personal search agent.
-You can do this at Bath One Stop Shop (see full instructions below on how to do this).
+You can do this at Bath Housing, Welfare and Advice Services (see full instructions below on how to do this).
 If you choose to do this, there will be some CON29 data that is held privately, which you cannot access.
 For this, you will need to make a component data request, meaning that you will only have to pay for the information that you still need.

 A personal searcher is able to inspect certain public registers.The information obtained by a personal search agent from public registers is not guaranteed by the Local Authority, and any compensation claim has to be made through the Personal Search Company you have used.

 If you would like to better understand what the different levels of search involve, and the forms you will need, you can find out in more detail on the Land Data website.

 Select the service you require, to find out more about what's involved and how much you will have to pay.

 You can use our online form to request official searches.
 You will need the following information before you can request a search: